jsvitor/data-engineer-banco-carrefour/overviews/terraform.md

 ## Basic Commands

 Now let's see some basic commands to get you started with Terraform.
+Also you can find a awesome cheat sheet for Terraform commands and syntax [here](https://cheat-sheets.nicwortel.nl/terraform-cheat-sheet.pdf) from [Nic Wortel](https://nicwortel.nl).

 ```bash
 # Initialize Terraform working directory